• Skip to primary navigation

 DIY minimal and modern fall hoop wreath on wall

-3. Acrylic projects
+3. Acrylic Projects

 The engraving tool opens up many new possibilities!
 It can engrave acrylic and aluminum which can be used for many projects like art, decor, and signs.
 I used the engraving tip to engrave acrylic and make a cool custom nightlight.